 This Authorization to Mark is for the exclusive use of intertek's Client and is provided pursuant to the Certification agreement between intertek and its Client.
-Intertek's responsibility and liability are limited to the terms and conditions of the agreement, intertek's responsibility to any party, other than to the Client in accordance with the agreement, for any loss, expense or damage occasioned by the use of this Authorization to Mark.
-Only the Client is authorized to permit copying or distribution of this Authorization to Mark and then only in its entirety.
-Use of intertek's Certification mark is restricted to the conditions laid out in the agreement and in this Authorization to Mark.
+Intertek's responsibility and ilability are limited to the terms and conditions of the agreement.
+Intertek assumes no liability to any party, other than to the Certification make agreement for any loss, expense or damage occasioned by the use of this Authorization to Mark.
+Only the Client is authorized to permit copying or distribution or this Authorization to Mark and then only in its entirety.
+Use of Intertek's Certification mark is restricted to the conditions laid out in the agreement and in this Authorization to Mark.
 Any further use of the Intertek name for the sale or advertisement of the tested material, product or service must first be approved in writing by Intertek.
-Initial Factory Assessments and Follow up Services are for the purpose of assuring appropriate usage of the Certification mark in accordance with the agreement, they are not for the purposes of production quality control and do not releve the Client of their obligations in this respect.
+Initial Factory Assessments and Follow up Services are for the purpose of assuring appropriate usage of the Certification mark in accordance with the agreement, they are not for the purpose of production quality control and do not relieve the Client of their obligations in this respect.